NBISweden/EGA-SE-user-docs/bigpicture.md

    crypt4gh generate --name=[my-key]
    ```

-   To verify that the key pair was created, run the `ls` command and make sure the keys you specified exist in the folder.
+   To verify that the key pair was created, check that the keys you specified exist in the folder, using the `ls` or `dir` command for Linux and Windows based systems respectively.

  - Encrypt the files